 Shanhaiguan Great Wall (Shanhai Pass)

 Many call it the “First Pass under Heaven” since it is the first pass in the eastern part of the Great Wall.
 Its tactical location made it hard for the enemies (like Manchus) to attack the Chinese.
-This section is at the end of the west part of the Ming Dynasty Great Wall.
+This section is at the end of the western part of the Ming Dynasty Great Wall.
 This is where the Wall meets the sea

 - Location: 3.5 hours of driving from Beijing.